Oatlands Historic House & Gardens

-Oatlands Historic House and Gardens (formerly Oatlands Plantation) is an estate located in Leesburg, Virginia.
+Oatlands Historic House and Gardens (formerly Oatlands Plantation) is an estate located in Leesburg, Virginia, United States.
 Oatlands is operated by the National Trust for Historic Preservation and is listed on the National Register of Historic Places as a National Historic Landmark.
 The Oatlands property is composed of the main mansion and 415 acres (168.0 ha) of farmland and gardens.
 The house is judged one of the finest Federal period country estate houses in the nation.

 On the property, in addition to the Mansion, are a number of outbuildings, including the Carriage House, Bachelor's Cottage, several barns and farm buildings, and a greenhouse, built in 1810, said to be the oldest standing greenhouse in the South.

 History

 Oatlands was established by George Carter, a great-grandson of Robert "King" Carter, in 1798 on 3,408 acres (1,980 ha) of farmland.
 It started as a wheat farm, but expanded to include other grains, sheep, a gristmill and a saw mill, and a vineyard.
 In 1804, Carter began construction of a Federal mansion, which he expanded in the 1820s and 1830s.
 A terraced garden and numerous outbuildings were added during this time.

 Carter's plantation and business ventures were built with, and by, enslaved laborers.
-When Carter took ownership of the land and the people who worked there, there were 17 enslaved labors on the land.
+When Carter took ownership of the land and the people who worked there, there were 17 enslaved laborers on the land.
 Through both purchase of more enslaved people, and the system of chattel slavery (their children were also enslaved), the Carter Plantation claimed 133 people as property at the time of the 1860 census.
 Their work included planting and harvesting the fields; caring for farm animals; domestic labor such as cooking, cleaning, caring for children, and sewing; and probably trades such as blacksmithing and milling.

 George Carter's widow, Elizabeth Grayson Lewis Carter, inherited the property after her husband's death in 1846.
 In 1861, fearing that a battle between Union and Confederate forces was imminent nearby, Elizabeth Carter fled to another of her properties, Bellefield.
 The Carters' eldest son, George Carter II, reopened the mansion with his wife, Katherine Powell Carter, in 1863 and inherited the property when his mother died in 1887.